engin100/980/syllabus.md

 |     68.0 > x ≥ 63.0     |        D       |
 |     63.0 > x ≥ 60.0     |        D-       |
 |     60.0 > x            |        E       |

-### Late Submission Policy

-Late assignments will be docked 10% per day for up to 10 days, with the exception of survey assignments and assignments that are due at the end of the semester.

 ### Professionalism and Missed Meetings or Deadlines